|

 Not even sure how this man manages to keep the stall running by selling at such a price point.
 As one of the youtube comments pointed out, it's almost like he's performing community service.

-(13-01-2022, 11:15 PM)Icicle Wrote: Here's another cool video I watched recently.
+(14-01-2022, 03:08 PM)jenzz Wrote: (13-01-2022, 11:15 PM)Icicle Wrote: Here's another cool video I watched recently.
 A couple of French guys serving their home's food from a cute little cart in Japan.

 this kind of push cart restaurant is so cool! i wonder if selling singaporean food in japan from a push cart can make money...like bak chor mee, roti prata or even satay.

 hmm i think selling prata on the streets of japan is quite a good idea because flipping the prata is quite eye catching. can attract a lot of bystanders and customers.
-Like

-(16-01-2022, 12:23 AM)berry_good Wrote: hmm i think selling prata on the streets of japan is quite a good idea because flipping the prata is quite eye catching. can attract a lot of bystanders and customers.
-Like
+(16-01-2022, 12:23 AM)berry_good Wrote: hmm i think selling prata on the streets of japan is quite a good idea because flipping the prata is quite eye catching. can attract a lot of bystanders and customers. agreed!

 if the person making the prata can showmanship a bit like a teh tarik uncle, i think many people will stand around the stall. then other people will think the food is super good because so many people are standing around.
-Big Smile

 (14-01-2022, 03:08 PM)jenzz Wrote: this kind of push cart restaurant is so cool! i wonder if selling singaporean food in japan from a push cart can make money...like bak chor mee, roti prata or even satay.